LeusExMachina/Statistics-blog/homework1/res_app.md

 ### Event Handling

 Although the event handling happens in a similar way both in C# and in VB.NET, the syntax used by the two languages is totally different.
-In VB.NET, we can directly declare a sub as an Handler of some event, with the following syntax:
+In VB.NET, we can directly declare a sub as a handler of some event, with the following syntax:

 ```VB
 Private Sub Button_Click(sender As Object, e As EventArgs) Handles MyButton.Click